-Master of pharmacy (Mpharm)
+Master of pharmacy (MPharm)

-The first step to becoming a community or hospital pharmacist is to complete a GPhC-accredited Masters degree in pharmacy, more commonly known as an Mpharm.
+The first step to becoming a community or hospital pharmacist is to complete a GPhC-accredited Masters degree in pharmacy, more commonly known as an MPharm.

 - Cardiff University

-- Keele University
+- Durham University

-- Queen's University, Belfast
+- Queens University Belfast

-- Ulster University
+- University of Bradford